Minimal surfaces in $\mathbb{R}^3$ properly projecting into $\mathbb{R}^2$: Introduction

-The techniques developed in this paper may be applied to a wide range of problems on minimal surfaces theory.
-In the paper \cite{AFL} complete minimal surfaces in $\r^3$ with arbitrary conformal structure and whose Gauss map misses two points are constructed.
+The techniques developed in this paper may be applied to a wide range of problems on minimal surface theory.
+In the papers \cite{AFL, AFL2} complete minimal surfaces in $\r^N$ with prescribed coordinate functions are constructed, and in \cite{AL} some Calabi-Yau type conjectures are treated.
 Our tools come from deep results on approximation theory by meromorphic functions \cite{sche1, sche2, roy}.
-The most useful one is the Approximation Lemma in Section \ref{sec:riemann}, where accurate use of Runge's approximation theorem and classical theory of Riemann surfaces \cite{ahlfors, farkas} is made.
-In this way, we can refine the classical construction methods of complete minimal surfaces (see, among others, \cite{jorge-xavier, nadi, lop-mar-mo,m-u-y} for a good setting).
+The most useful one is the Approximation Lemma in Section \ref{sec:aproxi}, where accurate use of Runge-Mergelyan approximation theorems and classical theory of Riemann surfaces \cite{ahlfors, farkas} is made.
+In this way, we can refine the classical construction methods of complete minimal surfaces (see, among others, \cite{jorge-xavier, nadi, lop-mar-mo} for a good setting).

 The paper is laid out as follows.
-In Section \ref{sec:riemann} we introduce the necessary background on Riemann surfaces and approximation theory, and the required notations.
-Furthermore, we prove the Approximation Lemma.
-Section \ref{sec:wei} is devoted to some preliminaries on minimal surfaces in $\r^3.$ Finally, Theorems I and II are proved in Sections \ref{sec:fun} and \ref{sec:sub}, respectively.
+In Section \ref{sec:riemann} we introduce the necessary background on Riemann surfaces and the required notations for a well understanding of the subsequent sections.
+Section \ref{sec:wei} is devoted to some preliminaries on minimal surfaces in $\r^3.$ In Section \ref{sec:aproxi} we state and prove the Approximation Lemma.
+Finally, Theorems I and II are proved in Sections \ref{sec:fun} and \ref{sec:sub}, respectively.